 These moments will show up, they will say hi, they will test you, and at some point you will feel discouraged, sad, angry, and impatient.

-These feelings are only temporary, but when they hit, if you don’t have your WHY set up and into place, it will be way too easy to say fuck it and stay stuck in self defeating eating habits.
+These feelings are only temporary, but when they hit, if you don’t have your WHY set up and in place, it’ll be way too easy to say fuck it and stay stuck in self defeating eating habits.
 Hello Ice Cream Cake.

 Your WHY will give you the strength, the courage and the motivation you need to feel those uncomfortable moments, learn from them, and arrive safely on the other side of them.

-The bottom line is, as long as your WHY is worth these momentary, passing feelings of discomfort, you will be able to sail through them without stopping for take out.
+The bottom line is, as long as your WHY is worth these momentary, passing feelings of discomfort, you’ll be able to sail through them without stopping for take out.